Enchanting coastal town

 History dating back to 1700s

 Carmel’s history dates back to the late 1700s when it was chosen as a location for one of the 21 Spanish Missions.
 The property was built in 1771 by Father Junipero Serra, it was named “Mission San Carlos Borromeo de Carmelo” and served as his personal headquarters and continued to flourish until 1848 when Mexico lost California to the United States in the Mexican-American War.
 Carmel Mission is now Serra’s resting place and a historical landmark.
-Lush gardens and buildings can be toured during the week and is still used as an active Mission offer Sunday service.
+Lush gardens and buildings can be toured during the week and are still used as an active Mission offer Sunday service.

 An Artist inspiration